Man wondering if addiction is a disability

 According to the State of California Employment Development Department, eligible employees may qualify for the following benefits:

-• Up to 45 days of DI benefits while residing in a residential rehab facility that was approved by a licensed health professional.
+• You can get up to 45 days of DI benefits for staying in a licensed residential rehab facility.

-• In certain circumstances, you may also qualify for 60 more days in alcohol treatment and 45 more days in drug rehab.
+• In some cases, you may qualify for an additional 60 days of alcohol treatment and 45 days of drug rehab.

-To qualify for this benefit, you must have a job that is based in California, and you must be paying into the CASDI program.
+To qualify, you must have a California-based job and contribute to the CASDI program.

 The federal government does not offer a similar program.
 However, if you qualify under the Family and Medical Leave Act (FMLA), you may receive up to 12 weeks of unpaid leave (and the continuance of your group insurance benefits while you are not working) to receive addiction treatment.